GSG-Robots/spike-prime-connect/README.md

   spike-prime-connect reboot --hard
   spike-prime-connect poweroff
   ```

+Thanks to [sanjayseshan/spikeprime-tools](https://github.com/sanjayseshan/spikeprime-tools) for providing a base to build this project on.

 > [!WARNING]
 > You are using this program at your own risk, we don not provide warranty!